Weight Loss: Effective Dietary Rebalancing

 How to implement a dietary rebalancing?

-Creating a balanced diet may seem difficult, but by following simple steps you can gradually adopt healthier eating habits.
+Creating a balanced diet may seem difficult, but by following simple steps, you can gradually adopt healthier eating habits.

-1. Assessment of current habits
+1. Evaluation of current habits

 The first step to rebalancing your diet is to become aware of your current eating habits.
-Keep a food diary for a week to record everything you eat and drink.
+Keep a food journal for a week to record everything you eat and drink.
 Be honest and detailed to get an accurate picture of your food consumption.

 Identify areas for improvement